 A Self-Evident Lie

-Southern Slavery and the Threat to American FreedomAmerican Abolitionism and Antislavery, History, New Releases
+Southern Slavery and the Threat to American FreedomAmerican Abolitionism and Antislavery, History, Recent Releases

 “Thomas Jefferson could not have known what was to be unleashed in the 19th century when he promulgated equality as a ‘self-evident truth.’
 This book is a clear and concise synthesis of an idea, carried forward more than fourscore years, that deserves to command our attention.” —Andrew Burstein, The Advocate (Baton Rouge)